 The number one question we hear from people is “How much does an explainer video cost?”

 As you’d probably expect, you can find a wide range of prices out there.
-Our research shows that an explainer video costs anywhere from $1,500 up to $50,000.
+Our research shows that an explainer video pricing can be anywhere from $1,500 up to $50,000.

 At Demo Duck, we say we create “handcrafted” videos for a reason.
 Each and every stage of the project requires individual time and attention.
 Certain stages, like animation, can take weeks of detail-oriented effort to get just right.